4miners/rise-explorer/README.md

 ## Prerequisites

-These programs and resources are required to install and run Lisk Explorer
+These programs and resources are required to install and run Rise Explorer

 - Nodejs v6.9.2 or higher (<https://nodejs.org/>) -- Nodejs serves as the underlying engine for code execution.